 The Kandariya Mahadeva Temple is one among those glorious examples along with the Taj mahal in India and the Angkor Wat Khmer Temple in Cambodia.
 It is one of the prettiest, tallest and largest.
 It is said that after the Kandariya Mahaddev temple, the artist of khajuraho never again attempted to build a structure so high or ornate.
 The temple has been ornamented with flamboyant sculptures and highly elaborated carvings.

 Other famous temples in Khajuraho are:

 Viswanath Temple, Dulhadev Temple, Javari Temple, Matangesvara Temple, Nandi Shrine, Varaha Temple etc.

 Khajuraho Temple Image Gallery- Khajuraho Temple Sculptures

-What really sets Khajuraho apart from other temples is the numerous erotic carvings, both inside and outside the temple, that depict men, women, and even animals engaging in lovemaking, orgies, and bestiality under the benign smiles of divinities.
+What really sets Khajuraho apart from other temples is the numerous sensual carvings, both inside and outside the temple, that depict men, women, and even animals engaging in lovemaking, orgies, and bestiality under the benign smiles of divinities.
 Moreover, the Sculptures of Khajuraho are an example of a highly matured civilization.

 Have a look:

 The best time to visit Khajuraho is during the months of October to march when the average temperature remains close to 20°C (68 °F).